HoomanRamezani/torchtitan-functioncalling/README.md

 3. **Logging**
    - Training progress is logged using TensorBoard for easy monitoring and analysis.

-This setup ensures efficient distributed training and logging, tailored for function calling applications with Llama 3.1.
+This setup ensures efficient distributed training and logging via 3D parallel / FSDP2, tailored for function calling applications with Llama 3.1.